brand icon Jan21

 Glass

 You can even clean your windows and doors with this stuff.
-Thomas lovesss to smack our glass door out to the porch, so there are little hand prints ALL over it.
+Charles lovesss to smack our glass door out to the porch, so there are little hand prints ALL over it.
 They’re certainly cute but I do clean them up regularly.
-I also clean my bedroom mirror with it, since Thomas does the same thing there too ;).
-There is no evaporation chemical in Force of Nature, so you do have to make sure to wipe off all the spray to ensure it dries streak-free.
+I also clean my bedroom mirror with it, since both of my boys do the same thing there too.
+There is no evaporation chemical in Force of Nature, so you do have to wipe off all the spray to ensure it dries streak-free.

-This cleaner is perfect for Thomas’ toys.
-I never knew how gross those things could get until I had a son of my own.
+This cleaner is perfect for the boys’ toys.
+I never knew how gross those things could get until I had a son.
 I feel 100% fine about using this cleaner on everything he touches because I know how safe it is (also safe for pets too).
-Force of Nature even says you can use their cleaner on pacifiers, so it’s SUPER safe.
+Force of Nature even says you can use their cleaner on pacifiers (and I have).

 Bathroom surfaces

 You can use it on grout and tile, sealed marble, porcelain, and glass.
-I bring a mini travel size in my purse to spray surfaces at public restrooms if we have to use them.
-Our amazing cleaning lady doesn’t use Force of Nature during her cleans since she REALLY likes to scrub (she uses Bon Ami), but I use it in between her cleanings to keep things fresh.
+Our amazing cleaning lady uses Force of Nature for only part of her cleaning (she also uses Bon Ami to really scrub some areas); however, I use it in between her cleanings to keep things fresh.

 Changing pads

-I especially love that I can use this on Thomas’ Keekaroo (a baby registry must-have!).
-My skin is sensitive and so is Thomas’, so I’d hate to lay him down on a surface with chemicals that could cause a reaction.
-Neither one of us have ever had issues with Force of Nature!
+I especially love using this on my baby’s Keekaroo (a baby registry must-have!).
+My skin is sensitive and so is my son’s, so I’d hate to lay him down on a surface with chemicals that could cause a reaction.
+Neither one of us has ever had issues with Force of Nature.

 Rugs